Marthaquinram/seattle-code-301n26/class-12/README.md

 1. What does the C and D stand for in CRUD?

+CREATE and DELETE

 1. What are three ways to send information from the front-end to the back-end?

+- request.query
+- request.body
+- request.params

-1. Of the three ways to send information, which two are send in the URL?
+1. Of the three ways to send information, which two are sent in the URL?

+- params and query

 1. How to send information from the front-end to the back-end using Axios: